n. Provisions, Contingent liabilities and contingent assets Provisions

 ii. provide any guarantee, security or the like to or on behalf of the ultimate beneficiaries.

-h.
-The Company have not any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey).
+i.
+The Company does not have any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey).

 For the purpose of the Company’s capital management, capital includes issued equity capital, share premium and all other equity reserves attributable to the equity holders of the Company.
 The primary objective of the Company’s capital management is to safeguard its ability to reduce the cost of capital and to maximise shareholder value.